Kindergarten and Elementary

 Assessment is an integral part of learning, involving students in self-assessment and providing feedback on the thinking strategies and processes as well as the outcome.

-- IBS requires teachers to organize continuous assessment, over the course of the program, according to specified criteria that correspond to the objectives of each subject group.
+- IAS requires teachers to organize continuous assessment, over the course of the program, according to specified criteria that correspond to the objectives of each subject group.

 - Regular internal assessment and reporting play a major role in the students’ and parents’ understanding of the objectives and criteria, in the students’ preparation for final assessment, and more generally in their development according to the principles of the program.